kategengler/ember-feature-flags/README.md

 {{/if}}
 ```

-*NOTE:* `features` service should be injected into respective component or template in order to make above snippet work:
+*NOTE:* `features` service must be injected into the respective component:

 ```js
 // components/homepage-link.js